Glen Eden shooting: Man shot and killed by police named as Tex 'Rex' Witika - NZ Herald

 The incident came hours after another officer was seriously injured after being struck by a fleeing vehicle in nearby suburb New Lynn.

-Emergency services were sent to Great North Road late on Sunday night after the officer was allegedly run over by the vehicle while attempting to lay down road spikes to stop it.
+Emergency services were sent to Great North Rd late on Sunday night after the officer was allegedly run over by the vehicle while attempting to lay down road spikes to stop it.

 Police later said the officer suffered serious injuries and required surgery.